Probabilistic Autoencoder: Related Work

 \section{Related Work}

-The PAE can be viewed as a generalization of probabilistic PCA~\citep{TippingBishop1999} and reduces to it for linear, Gaussian models.
-The PAE replaces the low rank PCA components by the low dimensional AE latent space.
-Both approaches treat the reconstruction error that arises from the compression as Gaussian noise (Eq.~\ref{il}).
-The low rank PCA representation removes components with very small eigenvalues that would otherwise dominate the likelihood.
-A Gaussian prior is imposed on the PCA weights to make the PCA probabilistic.
-The PAE imposes a normalizing flow prior on the latent space.

-The PAE is also a form of regularized normalizing flow, since an NF can be viewed as a nonlinear generalization of a full rank probabilistic PCA.
-The PAE regularizes the NF by reducing its dimensionality.
-A similar reinterpretation of an NF as a VAE has been discussed in~\cite{GritsenkoSnoekEtAl19}.
-The PAE uses an AE as a dimensionality reduction tool, which for powerful architectures and high latent dimensions has a small reconstruction error, yet regularizes the sensitivity of the NF to low variance components.

-The PAE uses an NF prior, which differs from a VAE with an NF posterior \citep{RezendeMohamed15}: for the latter the training relies on the standard ELBO optimization.
-The PAE uses an NF to learn the prior after the AE training is complete.
-VI and ELBO are never used.
-This separation allows for fast, easy and stable training of both the AE and the NF.

-Other approaches that try to improve the VAE sample quality include $\beta$-VAEs~\citep {beta-VAE} and 2-Stage-VAEs~\citep{2StageVAE}. $\beta$-VAEs need to balance reconstruction error and sample quality and require an additional costly hyperparameter tuning (Eq.~\ref{beta_obj}).
-2-stage-VAEs combine two consecutive VAE's, one for the purpose of data compression, where the KL term in the ELBO is suppressed (small $\beta$ in Eq.~\ref{beta_obj}), and a second one for latent space density estimation.
-This is similar to the PAE, and achieves similarly high quality samples.
-Our approach shows that VI and ELBO are not essential to obtain these results: in the first stage the KL term of the ELBO (Eq.~\ref{beta_obj}) can be completely dropped and no sampling from $q$ is needed (the VAE becomes an AE), and in the second stage the VAE can be replaced by a powerful NF, which is useful for downstream tasks such as OoD detection.

-\cite{GLF} propose a similar conjunction of AE and normalizing flow (the generative latent flow) and achieve high sample quality, but do not explore the probabilistic interpretation for downstream tasks.
-Generative moment matching networks~\citep{GMMN} have also been proposed to be used in a 2-stage PAE-like set up, consisting of an auto-encoder and a mapping of a Gaussian to the encoded distribution.
+Generative moment matching networks~\citep{GMMN} have been proposed to be used in a 2-stage PAE-like set up, consisting of an autoencoder and a mapping of a Gaussian to the encoded distribution.
 The second stage is non-invertible and trained with a moment-matching objective.
-GMMNs have been shown to produce high quality samples on MNIST and the Toronto face dataset.
-Wasserstein auto-encoders~\citep{WAE} employ yet another training objective to match the encoded distribution to a given prior.
-WAEs achieve high sample quality with comparable FID scores to the PAE, but do not provide a density estimate that is required for other tasks.
+Wasserstein autoencoders~\citep{WAE} employ a training objective based on the Wasserstein distance to match the encoded distribution to a given prior.
+WAEs achieve high sample quality, but do not provide a density estimate.
+Generative latent flows~\citep{GLF} are a similar conjunction of AE and NF and achieve high sample quality, but the authors do not perform controlled ablation studies to compare their approach with ELBO-based training objectives, nor do they explore the probabilistic interpretation for downstream tasks.